exactly-once/Home/content/docs/idempotency-is-not-enough.md

 ## Shoot the target

-It's worth going through a trivial example to see what does idempotency means in a more concrete settings.
+It's worth going through a trivial example to see what does idempotency mean in a more concrete settings.
 Let's imagine that our system models a moving target shooting range.
 It consists of a single `ShootingRange` endpoint which stores shooting target's location `{int: ShootingTarget}` and processes `FireAt : { int: Target }` messages.
 Whenever `FireAt` message gets processed the endpoint produces either `Hit` or `Missed` event to indicate the result.

 The logic executed when `FireAt` gets process is: